 - enabling automated monitoring of late treatment effects in cancer survivors (partnership with CRUK and the Christie Hospital);

-- prevention of pulmonary complications after surgery (partnership with NHS Central Manchester Foundation Trust);
+- prevention of pulmonary complications after surgery (partnership with Manchester University NHS Foundation Trust);

 - more timely and accurate computer-assisted monitoring of lab test results by patients and clinicians together;